tru-ID/tru-cli/README.md

   $ tru usage:daily

 OPTIONS
   -h, --help                 show CLI help
-  -x, --extended          show extra columns --columns=columns       only show provided columns (comma-separated) --csv                   output is csv format [alias: --output=csv] --debug                 Enables debug logging for the CLI --filter=filter         filter property by partial string matching, ex: name=foo --groupby=groupby       Group results by the specified field e.g product_id or project_id or product_id,project_id --no-header             hide table header from output --no-truncate           do not truncate output to fit screen --output=csv|json|yaml  output in a more machine friendly format --search=search         (required) The RSQL query for usage. date is required.
+  -x, --extended             show extra columns --columns=columns          only show provided columns (comma-separated) --csv                      output is csv format [alias: --output=csv] --debug                    Enables debug logging for the CLI --filter=filter            filter property by partial string matching, ex: name=foo --group-by=group-by        Group results by one or more fields e.g product_id or project_id or product_id,project_id --no-header                hide table header from output --no-truncate              do not truncate output to fit screen --output=csv|json|yaml     output in a more machine friendly format

+  --page_number=page_number  [default: 1] The page number to return in the list resource.
+Ignored if the "check_id"
+                             argument is used.

+  --page_size=page_size      [default: 10] The page size to return in list resource request.
+Ignored if the "check_id"
+                             argument is used.

+  --search=search            The RSQL query for usage. date is required e.g --search='date>=2021-03-29

   --sort=sort                property to sort by (prepend '-' for descending)
 ```

 _See code: [src/commands/usage/daily.ts](https://github.com/tru-ID/tru-cli/blob/v0.8.0/src/commands/usage/daily.ts)_